mtumilowicz/kotlin-spring-oauth2-authorization-server/README.md

         * `156^107 mod 187 = 7`
 * symmetric vs asymmetric
     * symmetric
-        * only one key (symmetric key) is used, and the same key is used to encrypt and decrypt the message
+        * only one key (symmetric key)
+        * the same key is used to encrypt and decrypt the message
         * secret key is shared
         * risk of compromise is higher
     * asymmetric